This guide on where to stay in Milos lists the best places to stay in Milos Greece. Accommodation choices to suit all budgets as well as travel tips.

 Plaka Milos – What to do in Plaka

-It is possible to drive to all these areas, but if you are feeling energetic and the weather is pleasant you could also hike around Milos.
+Most people drive to these areas, but if you are feeling energetic and the weather is pleasant it is also possible to hike.

 Best places to stay in Plaka Milos

-There are relatively few hotels in Plaka Milos, but you can find a few options in the wider area of Trypiti, Klima and Triovasalos.
+There are a few hotels in Plaka Milos, and more options in the wider area of Trypiti, Klima and Triovasalos.